ayubhuruse1/osTicket---Prerequisites-and-Installation/README.md

 <p>
 <img src="https://user-images.githubusercontent.com/95878059/229222998-2a42ecea-4111-415a-8ef5-fac718b95a33.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p><p>
-This is VM-OsTicke that i have created in the Windows 10 Virtual Machine in Microsoft Azure
+To provide further context, VM-OsTicket is the name of the Virtual Machine (VM) that you have created in Windows 10 using Microsoft Azure.
+It will be used to install and run osTicket, the open-source ticketing system, on your machine.
+Please ensure that you have followed all the necessary steps to set up the VM and access it remotely before proceeding with the installation.
 </p>
 <br />
 <p>
 <img src="https://user-images.githubusercontent.com/95878059/229243869-bba4da25-8bd3-447d-86a1-80ccb63c5d18.jpg"/>
 </p>
 <p>
+To access your VM, you will need to copy its IP address.
+Please follow these steps:

-Go to the VM-OsTicket overview and copy the ip Address.
+- Go to the VM-OsTicket overview in Microsoft Azure.
+- Locate the IP address of the VM.
+- Copy the IP address to your clipboard.
+- You will need the IP address to access the VM using the Microsoft Remote Desktop App or any other remote desktop client.
 </p>
 <br />